jezzsantos/automate/docs/authoring.md

 - The `--autocreate` is an optional parameter that defines whether an instance of the element will be created automatically when the pattern is applied.
 By default, it is `true` if `--isrequired` is `true`, and `false` if `--isrequired` is `false`.

+!!! example
+    To the pattern: `automate edit add-element "AnElementName"`

+    To an element: `automate edit add-element "AnElementName" --aschildof "{AnotherElementName}"`

 ### Update elements

 To update an existing element on any element/collection in the pattern: `automate edit update-element "<NAME>" --aschildof "{<ANEXPRESSION>}"`